 Professor Solove serves on the advisory boards of the Electronic Frontier Foundation, the Future of Privacy Forum, and the Law and Humanities Institute.
 He is a fellow at the Ponemon Institute and at the Yale Law School’s Information Society Project.

-Professor Solove blogs at LinkedIn as one of its "thought leaders."
-His blog has nearly 700,000 followers.
+Professor Solove blogs at LinkedIn as one of its INfluencer thought leaders.
+His LinkedIn INfluencer blog has more than 890,000 followers.

 He also blogs at Concurring Opinions and at the Huffington Post.